Península Valdés Railway

 The Península Valdés Railway (in Spanish: Ferrocarril de Península Valdés) was an Argentine narrow gauge railway that joined the city of Puerto Pirámides with the salt evaporation pond known as Salinas Grandes, both in Chubut Province.
-The railway operated passenger and freight services, with two intermediate stops.
+The railway operated both passenger and freight services, with two intermediate stops.

 The line (that served from 1901 to 1920) was owned by the salt production private company Ferro y Piaggio.

 History

 Background

 Salt train in Salinas Grandes station.